- Fall 2014 Only Deadline: November 13, 2014

 - Student demonstrates total self-sufficiency (ex: living outside of the parent's home)

-In general, disagreements between student and parent(s), may cause the parent(s) to unwillingly provide information and are typically not considered.
+- In general, disagreements between student and parent(s), may cause the parent(s) to unwillingly provide information.
+These cases are typically not considered.

 - Abusive family environments

 - Incarceration or institutionalization of both parents

 You must meet with a Financial Aid Counselor to discuss your special circumstances.

 Students who had an APPROVED Dependency Override at Sacramento State in a prior aid year may submit a Dependency Override Renewal Request form to determine if the circumstances continue to exist for a dependency override.
 Forms are available by request at the Student Services Counter or by meeting with a Financial Aid Counselor.